Yshalom/Neural-Network-1/README.md

 These folders aren't in this GitHub's repository due to their huge size.  </br>
 Notice that this ANN got trained on this data and works with it in the code.  </br>

-In the below pictures, you can see several states from the program when it runs.
+In the below pictures, you can see the program when it runs.
 </p>

 <img src="neural network 1.png"></img>